 Lukas Nelson is the son of music legend Willie Nelson.
 His voice is a lot like his dad’s, but his alternative country sound is all his own.
 He has tremendous energy and stage presence.

-I first saw him at a festival in Humboldt County, CA. That is in California's Emerald Triangle, so called because it is a high marijuana growing area.
+I first saw him at a festival in Humboldt County, California.
+That is in the state's Emerald Triangle, so-called because it is a high marijuana growing area.
 Lukas apparently inherited his dad's fondness for the weed, as he openly puffed onstage.

 Lukas and his band, Promise of the Real released their first album, Promise of the Real, at the end of 2010.
 The band toured extensively promoting the album.
 They played many major festivals.
 They have since cut four more albums.